 BOO!
 Berry Cupcakes with California Strawberries Print This

 OK, we admit it: We love to have a little extra fun with California strawberries during the holidays.
 This year we decided on topping cupcakes, made with fresh strawberries, with darling little ghosts.
-If you don't read anything else in this post, I want you to know that this is the BEST frosting to use for almost any cake or cupcake - especially these little ghosts.
-Not only is it delicious meringue frosting, but it sets really nicely and is easy to pipe!
+If you don't read anything else in this post, I want you to know that this is the BEST frosting to use for almost any cake or cupcake - especially these little ghosts created by Garlic Girl.

 If you've never worked with meringue frosting, don't worry, it's totally easy if you just remember a couple things: